Espiritu Santo

-Espiritu Santo (Note: From the Spanish Espíritu Santo /es/, "Holy Spirit", usually called just Santo.) (/ɛˌspɪrɪtuː ˈsæntoʊ/, /- ˈsɑːntuː, - ˈsɑːntoʊ/; /fr/) is the largest island in the nation and archipelago of Vanuatu (formerly the New Hebrides), with an area of 3955.5 km2, although Efate, on which the capital city of Port Vila is located, has a larger population.
+Espiritu Santo (Note: From the Spanish Espíritu Santo /es/, "Holy Spirit") (/ɛˌspɪrɪtuː ˈsæntoʊ/, /- ˈsɑːntuː, - ˈsɑːntoʊ/; /fr/), usually just called Santo, is the largest island in the nation and archipelago of Vanuatu (formerly the New Hebrides), with an area of 3955.5 km2, although Efate, on which the capital city of Port Vila is located, has a larger population.
 As of 2020, the population of Santo was 37,328.
 Luganville is the only true town on the island.

 History

 Early European exploration

 A Spanish expedition of three ships, led by Portuguese explorer Pedro Fernandes de Queirós, landed in 1606 at Big Bay on the north side of the island.
 Queirós named the land La Austr [sic] del Espíritu Santo in acknowledgment of the Spanish king's descent from the royal House of Austria, and believing he had arrived in the Great Southern Continent, Terra Australis.
 They entered the bay on 1 and 2 May: the latter being the day of Saints Philip and James, Queirós named it Bahía de San Felipe y Santiago.
 The local chief tried to chase the Spanish explorers back to their ships, which led to an exchange of arrows and musket-fire, in which the chief was killed.
 The ships remained for a month at their anchorage "Puerto de la Vera Cruz", with armed sailors making incursions inland for provisions.
 Queirós announced his intention to found a city, Nova Jerusalem, and appointed municipal officers.
 In early June, with provisions running low, they left the bay to explore the neighbouring coastline.
 Queirós' lead ship became separated, and, whether through adverse weather or mutiny, was unable to make anchor in the bay.
 The almirante (second-in-command, and captain of the second ship), Luis Váez de Torres, searched the coast for signs of shipwreck but found none.
 He remained until late June, then sailed to the west coast with the intention of circumnavigating what he considered to be an island, not a continent.
 The wind and current were against this aim, so he left the island sailing west, eventually encountering the previously unexplored southern coast of New Guinea.
 Torres then found the strait that bears his name between northern Australia and southern New Guinea.

 After the departure of Queirós and Torres, Espiritu Santo was not visited again by Europeans until 160 years later, by Louis de Bougainville in 1768 and James Cook in 1774.